MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Microsoft Places Public Preview lets you introduce more flexible work within your organization as an IT administrator.
 Integrated with Microsoft 365, Places helps users make informed decisions about their work dynamics, which can lead to increased productivity and enhanced collaboration.
 For more information, see [Microsoft Places](https://www.microsoft.com/microsoft-places).

+> [!NOTE]
+> Microsoft Places is in Public Preview – not all features are immediately available.
+Advanced Features require tenants to opt-in.
+Please visit [Opt-in to the Microsoft Places Public Preview Program](/deployoffice/places/opt-in-places-preview) for more details.
+>
+> Users will not be able to use advanced features until you have opted into advanced features and been notified by the Places team that advanced features are available for your tenant.
 ## Prerequisites

 Before onboarding Places, complete the following prerequisites: